seosolutions/Geofencing-Share/README.md

 #How to use

-Just modify the String var of the JSON file link on the main activity<br>
+Just modify the String var of the JSON file link on the main activity after the upload<br>
 Your JSON must suit this array <br>

 {